brantondemoss/brantondemoss.github.io/writing/kata.md

 In 2017 the team published the AlphaGo Zero paper[^18], with three primary improvements:

-1. The networks are trained solely from self-play reinforcement learning, starting from random play using no human data.
+1. The networks are trained solely from self-play reinforcement learning, starting from random play with no pre-training on human data.
 2. Only the black and white stone positions are used as input features to the networks.
 3. The policy and value networks are combined into a single network with shared backbone, with shallow policy and value heads on top.

-With these changes, AlphaGo Zero far surpassed AlphaGo's performance, getting massive increases in training efficiency from the combined policy and value net, and from using a ResNet-like architecture[^19] instead of a fully convolutional network.
+With these changes, AlphaGo Zero far surpassed AlphaGo's performance, gaining massive increases in training efficiency from the combined policy and value net, and from using a ResNet-like architecture[^19] instead of a fully convolutional network.

 To measure relative playing strength of different agents, a commonly-used metric is [Elo rating](https://en.wikipedia.org/wiki/Elo_rating_system).
 While the full details of Elo rating (and how it corresponds to handicap stones) are beyond the scope of this article, briefly, Elo rating encodes relative probability of winning.
 Using the standard scales, for example, a 100 point rating difference encodes an expectation that the higher rated player has a 64% chance of beating their opponent; if the difference is 200, then the expectation is 76%.